 Know all of the important dates before the school year starts.
 Application deadlines, scholarship deadlines, orientation events at your child’s choice college, and any graduation events at the high school.

-As soon as your child decides on a school, or even narrows the choices down, make sure you look at their calendar for any extra events they may do for prospective students or events your child may want to enjoy knowing they’ll be participating the following year.
-This really only works for schools within driving distance, but it will be a great experience for you both.
-If your child is going to be active in sports at the school, going to the Homecoming game will be a blast.
+As soon as your child decides on a college, or even narrows the choices down, make sure you look at their calendar for any extra events they may do for prospective students or events your child may want to enjoy knowing they’ll be participating the following year.
+This really only works for universities or schools within driving distance, but it will be a great experience for you both.
+If your child is going to be active in sports at college, going to the Homecoming game will be a blast.
 If they’re artistically inclined, find a big concert or play the school puts on.
 These type of events are not necessarily organized for prospective students, but that’s why you should try to find something like that to enjoy.
-It really get’s their excitement level elevated if it wasn’t already.
+It really gets their excitement level elevated if it wasn’t already.

 Every game.
 Every competition.
 Every performance.
-You can not get enough pictures of your child’s senior year.
+You can not get enough pictures of your child’s senior year of high school.
 You will most definitely make your child crazy but that’s a small price to pay for the captured memories.